Rat models

 Characterization

-As an initial effort to characterize these lines, these models are being behaviorally phenotyped through a partnership with the Simons Initiative for the Developing Brain (SIDB), at the University of Edinburgh and the Center for Development and Repair in Bangalore.
-Rat models are phenotyped according to a rigorous pipeline that assesses behaviors relevant to autism spectrum disorder, such as social and motor skills, learning and sensory processing.
+As an initial effort to characterize these lines, these models are being behaviorally phenotyped through a partnership with the Simons Initiative for the Developing Brain (SIDB) at the University of Edinburgh.
+Rat models are phenotyped according to a rigorous pipeline that assesses behaviors relevant to autism spectrum disorder, such as social and motor skills, learning and sensory processing (see methodology here).
 Different cohorts of rats are run through different subsets of tasks to overcome potential order effects on behaviors and to limit the number of tasks each animal is put through.
 Resulting data will be available pre-publication via downloadable behavioral datasheets (see links to available datasheets above).

 The SIDB behavioral pipeline includes the following tasks: